 Stench of sewage and tallow fat

-The tallow nuisance: “Sir, amongst all the nuisances in this town, the Candle Factory, situated at the corner of Verulam Street [now Verulam Road], is one of the worst.
+“Sir, amongst all the nuisances in this town, the Candle Factory, situated at the corner of Verulam Street [now Verulam Road], is one of the worst.
 In all towns where sanitary laws are enforced, a factory of this kind would have been removed long before, and so it ought here.
 There are few mornings one can walk along the High Street without being annoyed with the awful smell of melting fat, which to most tastes is very disagreeable.
 I was walking along the Verulam Road and High Street towards London Road last Saturday morning and the stench was worse than ever.”
 Source: Herts Advertiser, 5 January 1868, p.8.
 Note: the operation moved in the 1890s

-It is likely that Charles steered a course well away from French Row.
+Doubtless Charles steered a course well away from French Row.
 Not only were the houses there little more than slums, but they housed some of the poorest people in the town – the sort described by Charles Booth in his map of poverty in London as vicious or semi-criminal.

-Charles might instead have passed through Market Place.
+Charles might instead have passed through the Market Place.
 Just past The Boot public house was the dilapidated but very necessary town water pump, worked by cranking a handle.
 The pump was sheltered by a canopy, and lay close to where the Eleanor Cross had stood until the middle of the 17th century.

 Arriving at the Rectory, Charles would have greeted those taking part in the meeting.
 Before the meeting got underway, there would have been time for a cup of tea and some gossip about the issues of the day.
 And there was plenty to talk about.
 Two pillars of the Establishment – the Anglican church and the Conservative Party (as the Tory Party had become in 1834) – were in ferment.

-Earlier that month, John Henry Newman, a prominent churchman and academic, had shocked Anglicans by deciding to taking the next step in his long journey from evangelical Calvinism.
+Earlier that month, John Henry Newman, a prominent churchman and academic, had shocked Anglicans by deciding to take the next step in his long journey from evangelical Calvinism.
 He left the Church of England and was soon ordained as a priest in the Roman Catholic Church.

 Meanwhile, a long-running issue that had divided Parliament for some years – the morality and effectiveness of Corn Laws that inhibited corn imports – was about to come to a head.
-Following the news in September that potato blight had ruined much of the crop in Ireland (and, as it happened, several other parts of the United Kingdom), the Prime Minister, Robert Peel, had summoned his warring Cabinet for an emergency meeting on 31 October to propose the distribution of emergency relief in Ireland – effectively an admission that the Corn Laws were unsustainable.
+Following the news in September that potato blight had ruined much of the crop in Ireland (and several other parts of the United Kingdom), the Prime Minister, Robert Peel, had summoned his warring Cabinet for an emergency meeting on 31 October to propose the distribution of emergency relief in Ireland – effectively an admission that the Corn Laws were unsustainable.

 The meeting gets underway

 Eventually, the Rector of St Albans, the Revd Dr Nicholson, would have called the meeting to order.
-He might have reminded those present that the now former Archdeacon of St Albans, Dr Charles Burney, on what may have been his last visit to St Albans before his transfer to Colchester in August 1845 , had encouraged his fellow clergy to form the Society, in the hope that it could do something to help ‘preserve and restore the crumbling Abbey’ in particular .
+He might have reminded those present that the now former Archdeacon of St Albans, Dr Charles Burney, on what might have been his last visit to St Albans before his transfer to Colchester in August 1845 , had encouraged his fellow clergy to form the Society, in the hope that it could do something to help ‘preserve and restore the crumbling Abbey’ in particular .

 Inspection of the Abbey church